PO Box 4744

 2015: After two years in the making, PSR Maine releases the updated version of our ground-breaking report Death by Degrees: The health crisis of climate change in Maine.
 The report was disseminated to all Maine’s policy makers.
 Personal meetings were held with our federal delegation and Maine’s governor.

-2017: Held another successful Food for Good event highlighting the connection between what we eat and climate change.
-Contributed a chapter to a book based on our Death by Degrees presentation.
-The book, Demystifying Climate Change, will be published before the end of the year.
+2017: Helped to stop an attempt to overturn pesticide bans in Maine municipalities.
+Held another successful Food for Good event highlighting the connection between what we eat and climate change.
+Contributed a chapter to a book based on our Death by Degrees presentation – Demystifying Climate Change was published at the end of 2017.